MAX Red Line Improvements Project

 We’re making plans to extend and improve MAX Red Line service to provide better connections and a more reliable ride.

 The MAX Red Line provides vital connections within our region, including service to Portland International Airport.
 As we continue looking at ways to improve our system, we’re planning to make the Red Line more reliable and extend service to the Fair Complex Center in Hillsboro.
-This wide-ranging project is currently in the conceptual design phase, with work to be completed over multiple years.
+This wide-ranging project is currently in the engineering phase, with work to be completed over multiple years.

 Extending service in Beaverton and Hillsboro